galaktor/raph.es/content/blog/pi-lipo.md

 * MCP1826, 1000mA output current, ~0.30V DO, ~5-6EUR on ebay
 * MCP1827, 1500mA output current, ~0.33V DO, ~7EUR on ebay

 say we used the MCP1827 with a typical DO of 0.33V.
 Set to 3.3V output, that's a min of 3.6V input.
-Remember out typical lipo cell has 3.7 nominal output voltage. it seems hard to get input voltage any closer to the 3.3V we really want to use! you could probably get a bit more life out of your battery when using the 1826 or even 1825, but you'll sacrifice output current as you do. so you really need to understand how much you will be drawing before you can make the best decision here. if in doubt, without HDMI or USB I suspect you can easily go with 1A current, but I'm not fully sure about the 1825 - reports do indicate the pi can run as low as 115mA so it might work, depending on how you utilize the pi.
+Remember out typical lipo cell has 3.7 nominal output voltage. it seems hard to get input voltage any closer to the 3.3V we really want to use! you could probably get a bit more life out of your battery when using the 1826 or even 1825, but you'll sacrifice output current as you do. so you really need to understand how much you will be drawing before you can make the best decision here. if in doubt, without HDMI or USB I suspect you can easily go with 1A current, but I'm not fully sure about the 1825 - reports do indicate the Pi can run as low as 115mA so it might work, depending on how you utilize the pi.
 The Pi fuse appears to be at 750mA
 The USB 2.0 standard says max 500mA
 So it's reasonable to assume that a Pi w/o video or USB peripherals will draw not even close to 500mA.